 Getting to Medora

 Two airports serve Medora, and the closest is Dickinson.
-Bismarck is farther away; however, it’s a scenic drive with opportunities to view the Painted Canyon Visitor’s Center east of Medora.
+Bismarck is farther away; however, it’s a scenic drive with opportunities for things to do outside of Medora North Dakota.
+One example is the Painted Canyon Visitor’s Center east of Medora.

 Lodging